CodingTrain/Directional-Boring/README.md

 If you hit a boulder, you can **pull back** the pipe (several times) and try drilling in another direction.
 Your drill bit will get broken after three collisions.

-The score shows the total length drilled, the final length of the well and the number of times you got stuck.
+The score is based on the total elasped time plus the length drilled, with a 50 point penalty for each time stuck.
+The final length of the path and the number of times you got stuck is also displayed.

 ![visual instructions](instructions/instructions-slide.png)